flybigpig/obsidian/md/systemserver/SystemServer 启动.md

     final CellsService cellsServiceF = cellsService;

     // We now tell the activity manager it is okay to run third party
     // code.
-It will call back into us once it has gotten to the state    // where third party code can really run (but before it has actually    // started launching the initial applications), for us to complete our    // initialization.    mActivityManagerService.systemReady(() -> {
+It will call back into us once it has gotten to the state    // where third party code can really run (but before it has actually    // started launching the initial applications), for us to complete our    // initialization.
+		// 开始启动launcher
+      mActivityManagerService.systemReady(() -> {
         Slog.i(TAG, "Making services ready");
         traceBeginAndSlog("StartActivityManagerReadyPhase");
         mSystemServiceManager.startBootPhase(